Creative Writing - Basic Principles

 By following these tips:

-- Listen to how people talk: You’ll rarely find a priest swearing, or an English Professor using slang.
-Observe the way people speak, and note down any interesting figure of speeches they might use.
+- Listen to how people talk: You will rarely find a priest swearing, or an English Professor using slang.
+Observe the way people speak and note down any new figure of speech they might use.
 Good writers are often good eavesdroppers too.

-- Cut down on extraneous words and phrases: real speech doesn’t flow as smoothly as it seems to on paper, but most readers don’t care to read unnecessary words like “err…” “uh…” and “oh,” between dialogues.
+- Cut down on extraneous words and phrases: real speech does not flow as smoothly as it seems to on paper, but most readers do not care to read unnecessary words like “err…” “uh…” and “oh,” between dialogues.

-- Use action to highlight your dialogues: Remind the reader that the characters they are reading about are as physical (theoretically) as they are.
-‘He said’ ‘she said dialogues got monotonous if they aren’t broken up with movement.
+- Use action to highlight your dialogues: Remind the reader that the characters they are reading about areas physical (theoretically) as they are.
+‘He said’ ‘she said dialogues got monotonous if they are not broken up with movement.

-- Don’t stuff with too much information: It should not be obvious that you are using dialogue to communicate information.
+- Do not stuff with too much information: It should not be evident that you are using dialogue to communicate information.
 In general, apply the three-sentence rule: give no character more than three uninterrupted sentences at once.
 Let the story unfold naturally.

-Avoid stereotyping your characters through dialect: this is not only offensive but it also challenges the reader’s intelligence.
-Just like all Irish men do not have red hair, similarly not all Englishmen says, “Bollocks.”
+Avoid stereotyping your characters through dialect: this is not only offensive, but it also challenges the reader’s intelligence.
+Just like all Irish men do not have red hair, similarly, not all Englishmen say, “Bollocks.”